HiFaraz/node-playbook/README.md

 ### Who this is for

-* Beginners who are just starting out with Node.js
+* Beginners who just want to get a project started without too much hassle
 * Veterans who want a quick reference guide to unfamiliar parts of the Node.js ecosystem

 ### What this is not